 Finding ways to manage anxiety and lower stress can be useful in supporting your hair regrowth process.
 Here are four ways to ease stress and feel more relaxed.

 Yoga is a mind-body practice that can help reduce stress and promote relaxation.
 A yoga session usually includes poses, controlled breathing, and meditation.
 All of this can be great for stress management.
 Mindfulness-based stress reduction techniques use a combination of yoga and meditation to restore harmony and balance.

 Getting outside to soak up nature and breathe some fresh hair can do wonders for your stress levels.
 Research shows that a stroll in the forest helps combat depression, calm nerves, and reduce anxiety.

 Massage is a popular way to relieve muscle tension, promote relaxation, and boost energy.
 However, you don’t always need to visit a professional masseuse to reap the benefits.
+As a coronavirus survivor, your body may have been taxed to the limit.
 Even just a few self-massage minutes throughout the day can help to ease worries and increase focus.
 For tense feet, try using a tennis ball to relieve tension.